 English springer spaniels need a well-balanced diet specially designed for performance dogs.
 Their typical day in the field consists of lots of quick-burst activity over a long period of time, and they can cover a lot more ground than it seems.
 They need nutrients that support a long day of hard work, so a food that’s high in fat and protein is ideal.
 A high-fat diet provides the fuel they need to canvas dozens of acres in search of prey, while quality protein helps them bounce back from that effort.

 These are dogs who love their people, and they can suffer from separation anxiety if left alone for too long.
-But if you’re in the market for a smart, even-tempered dog who will spend all day running down prey and all night hunting for love, the English spring spaniel is your dog.
+But if you’re in the market for a smart, even-tempered dog who will spend all day running down prey and all night hunting for love, the English springer spaniel is your dog.